sumit8848/elasticsearch/README.md

 A `netlify.toml` file is included with all of the configuration you'll need to deploy it to Netlify.

-You'll additionally need to configure `ELASTICSEARCH_HOST` as an environment variable.
+You'll additionally need to configure `REACT_APP_ELASTICSEARCH_HOST` as an environment variable.